 These continuous monitoring tools ‘supervise’ the computing network environment, helping IT teams identify and address any resource or performance issues more effectively.
 Not only does this improve internal efficiency, but it can facilitate product and user experience improvement too.

 Within the concept of IT infrastructure monitoring is network monitoring, which refers to tracking the health and performance of a network and its related components.
-Network monitoring tools help to identify network performance issues by evaluating servers, switches, routers, firewalls and virtual machines.
-Metrics such as bandwidth, uptime (availability) and hardware failures are instrumental in measuring and correcting network issues.
+Network monitoring tools help to identify network performance issues by evaluating servers, switches, routers, firewalls, and virtual machines.
+Metrics that are instrumental in measuring and correcting network issues include:

 DevOps tools for continuous network monitoring automate many of the checks that a system administrator would have to perform manually.
 This means that IT engineers can act quickly on crucial failures and other network problems before they can impact user experience.
 Such a process is essential for basic network management.